goobyn/CS440_NewsApp/README.md

 ---

 ## Notes
-- The `frontend` directory contains the Ionic application, and its dependencies are managed separately from the backend.
+- The `newsapp` directory contains the Ionic application, and its dependencies are managed separately from the backend.

 For any issues, feel free to email njg234@nau.edu or goobyn@gmail.com.